 If I were a schoolgirl there now, I’d take hundreds of pictures of the interior of the building.

 My favourite room was to the east of the main entrance: Punch’s room, where a large picture of the old Montagu family (Edward and Elizabeth) dominated the wall, including the phased-out silhouette of a tiny boy, Punch (their son, real name John), who died aged 15 months, rumour had it in the lake although we didn’t know for sure.
 We believed that his ghost roamed the gardens, and we all wanted to see him, hug him, and somehow make things better.

 Punch’s room opened into the beautiful music room and a further hall (was this the old chapel, in which there was once an inclusa / anchoress?) where French windows led onto the lawns overlooking rolling fields, and leading around to the swimming pool and the lake (Brown’s Pond).

-I wish I had photos of us in the grounds, gobbling up 20p chocolate bars and dipping our tongues in sherbet (actually fruit drink powder) from the vending machine while pretending to concentrate on outdoor art class.
-I might have snapped the moment when two battling stags swam the lake and galloped across the lawn beside us, or the summer fair when we rowed over the lake in little tub boats, or pictures of us with our heads down in the beautiful high-ceilinged classrooms, pondering the hired box of Mr Bleaney and wishing we were allowed to recite This Be The Verse aloud (although we might not have dared, Mrs C could have called our bluff).
+I wish I had photos of us in the grounds, licking half-melted 20p chocolate bars from our fingers and dipping our tongues in sherbet (actually fruit drink powder) from the vending machine while pretending to concentrate on outdoor art class.
+I might have snapped the moment when two battling stags swam the lake and galloped across the lawn beside us, or the summer fair when we rowed over the lake in little tub boats, or pictures of us with our heads down in the beautiful high-ceilinged classrooms, discussing the hired box of Mr Bleaney but really wishing we were allowed to recite This Be The Verse.

 At the time, though, photos came on Kodachrome film and we just didn’t take our cameras to school.
 I have a couple of blurred, filmy pictures of my friends and me in the 5th form common room, just before we left, but nothing of the house.